rtbrick/bngblaster/docs/_sources/controller.rst.txt

 `GET /api/v1/instances/<instance-name>`

-The status API endpoint returns the status of the test.
+The status API endpoint returns the status of the test which can be either `started` or `stopped`.

 Command
 ~~~~~~~